Australian Cruise Academy

 • Private houseboats with Licenced drivers have the same rules as any other boat with navigation lights.

-• Most carry two sets of floodlights, Side flood and front flood.
+• Most hpusebpats carry two sets of floodlights, Side flood and front flood.

 • COURTESY - switch off your front floods on approach of another boat.

-• Most river channel markers have reflectors that display in the flood lights.
+• Most river channel markers have reflectors display in the flood lights at night..

-MOORING TO RIVERBANK - think about wind effect.
+MOORING TO RIVERBANK - think about wind & flow effect.

 Your houseboat will have 4 mooring lines,